Mockova/help/checks/problems/index.rst

 Testomato does not detect client-side generated forms (e.g. Angular JS, ReactJS, jQuery, JavaScript, etc.).
 This means we are unable to monitor dynamically generated forms and pages that are rendered dynamically.
-We are also unable to properly test forms, which submit using JavaScript on the client-side.
+We are also unable to properly test forms which are submitted using JavaScript on the client-side.

 2. **Your form uses anti-spam protection.**